zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Ahead-of-Time (AOT) Compilation

 **AOT compilation** is the traditional compilation model exemplified by C, C++, Rust, and Go compilers.
-The workflow is strictly separated into two phases:
+The workflow is strictly separated into two phases.

-**Build time** (happens once):
-1. Read source files
-2. Parse and validate
-3. Optimize intermediate representation
-4. Generate machine code
-5. Link into executables or libraries
-6. Write binary files to disk

-**Runtime** (happens many times):
-1. Load precompiled binary from disk
-2. Execute immediately—no compilation overhead
+During build time, which happens once, the compiler reads source files, parses and validates them, optimizes the intermediate representation, generates machine code, links everything into executables or libraries, and writes binary files to disk.
+At runtime, which happens many times, the system simply loads the precompiled binary from disk and executes immediately with no compilation overhead.

 The key characteristic: **all compilation happens before the program runs**.
 When a user launches your application, they're executing pre-generated machine code.
 No compiler runs during execution.

-**Advantages**:
-- **Zero compilation overhead at runtime**: The program starts instantly and runs at full speed from the first instruction
-- **Predictable performance**: Every execution has identical performance characteristics
-- **Optimized for target hardware**: The compiler can tune code for specific CPU features (AVX-512, ARM NEON, etc.)
-- **Simplified deployment**: Distribute simple binaries—no compiler or source code needed
-- **Startup time**: Critical for services that must respond immediately (web servers, embedded systems)

-**Disadvantages**:
-- **No runtime adaptability**: Cannot adjust to runtime information (input shapes, sparsity patterns, hardware differences)
-- **Binary size**: Supporting multiple platforms requires separate binaries (x86_64, ARM64, etc.)
-- **Recompilation required**: Any code change requires rebuilding and redistributing binaries
+AOT compilation offers several compelling advantages.
+The program starts instantly and runs at full speed from the first instruction with zero compilation overhead at runtime.
+Every execution has identical performance characteristics, providing predictable performance that's crucial for production systems.
+The compiler can tune code for specific CPU features like AVX-512 or ARM NEON, optimizing for the target hardware.
+Deployment is simplified because you distribute simple binaries without requiring the compiler or source code.
+This minimal startup time is critical for services that must respond immediately, such as web servers and embedded systems.

+However, AOT compilation has important limitations.
+It cannot adjust to runtime information like input shapes, sparsity patterns, or hardware differences, lacking runtime adaptability.
+Supporting multiple platforms requires separate binaries for architectures like x86_64 and ARM64, increasing binary size and distribution complexity.
+Any code change requires rebuilding and redistributing binaries, which can slow development iteration.

 ### Just-in-Time (JIT) Compilation

 **JIT compilation** delays code generation until runtime.
-The workflow interleaves compilation with execution:

-**Runtime** (single unified phase):
-1. Start with high-level representation (bytecode, IR, source)
-2. As code is needed: compile to machine code on-demand
-3. Cache compiled code for reuse
-4. Execute compiled code
-5. Repeat for new code paths

-Modern JIT systems include Java's HotSpot VM, JavaScript engines (V8, SpiderMonkey), PyPy, LuaJIT, and increasingly, ML frameworks (PyTorch 2.0 with torch.compile, JAX).
+The workflow interleaves compilation with execution in a single unified phase.
+The system starts with a high-level representation—bytecode, IR, or source code.
+As code is needed, it compiles to machine code on-demand, caches the compiled code for reuse, executes it, and repeats this process for new code paths.
+Modern JIT systems include Java's HotSpot VM, JavaScript engines (V8, SpiderMonkey), PyPy, LuaJIT, and increasingly, ML frameworks like PyTorch 2.0 with torch.compile and JAX.

 **Advantages**:
 - **Runtime adaptability**: Can specialize code based on actual data (input shapes, branch frequencies, type information)